hirosystems/clarinet/README.md

 ### Spawn a local Devnet

-You can use Clarinet to deploy your contracts to your own localc, offline environment for testing and evaluation on a blockchain.
+You can use Clarinet to deploy your contracts to your own local offline environment for testing and evaluation on a blockchain.
 Use the following command:

 ```bash
 $ clarinet integrate
 ```

+Make sure that you have a working installation of Docker running locally.

 ### Deploy contracts to Testnet